AlibabaCloudDocs/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a result table/Create a custom result table.md

     `value` varchar
 )with(
     type = 'custom',
-    class = 'com.alibaba.blink.connector.custom.demo.RedisSink',
+    class = 'com.alibaba.blink.customersink.RedisSink',
-    //1.
-You can define more custom parameters.
+    -- 1. You can define more custom parameters.
 These parameters can be obtained by using userParamsMap in the open function.
-    //2.
-The keys for the parameters in the WITH clause are not case-sensitive.
+    -- 2. The keys for the parameters in the WITH clause are not case-sensitive.
 In Realtime Compute for Apache Flink, the values of the parameter keys are processed as lowercase letters.
 We recommend that you declare keys in lowercase letters in the data definition language (DDL) statements that reference the data store. host = 'r-uf****.redis.rds.aliyuncs.com',
     port = '6379',
     db = '0',